-Neil Robertson’s 10-6 victory over Mark Allen on Friday has set up an intriguing Tour Championship final against Ronnie O’Sullivan in Llandudno.
+Neil Robertson’s 10-6 victory over Mark Allen on Friday has set up an intriguing Tour Championship title decider against Ronnie O’Sullivan in Llandudno.

 The Australian produced six-frame and four-frame bursts to overcome Allen in the second semi-final encounter of the last Coral Cup event this season.